 Mr. Stadelmaier joined Angelo, Gordon in July 2008 as the Chief Accounting Officer.
+Mr. Stadelmaier served as our Chief Financial Officer from the date of our initial public offering until September 4, 2013.
 Previously, Mr. Stadelmaier was a Senior Manager at Ernst & Young, LLP from 1997 to 2008 where he served clients in the real estate and financial services industries.
 Mr. Stadelmaier is a Certified Public Accountant and holds a B.S. degree from the State University of New York at Albany.